argumentcomputer/lurk-lisp/README.md

 # lurk
 This repo is the Lisp counterpart to [lurk-rs](https://github.com/lurk-lang/lurk-rs).
-Lurk in Lisp allows for documentation and implementation of the API without the proof-related mechanisms of Lisp in Rust.
+Lurk in Lisp allows for documentation and implementation of the API without the proof-related mechanisms of Lurk in Rust.
 The Lisp version of Lurk provides a spec that defines the semantics of Lurk and allows you to explore its capabilities.

 # Installation